andreasciamanna/misamee-gravity-forms-themes/readme.txt

 == Upgrade Notice ==

+= 1.2 =
+A new way to set the theme.

 = 1.1 =
 There was a wrong handling of custom files.
 Please see included themes, especially the functions.php file: if you have created your own themes, you must update them!